When Centaurs Go Extinct

 Will human coding be like human chess, where everybody outside the top 10 doesn’t make enough to survive.
 I use to worry about what happens when millions of drivers lose their jobs to autonomous vehicles, today I worry about a world where an even larger number of tech employees encounter that fate … long before their uber drivers do.

 Perhaps you take comfort knowing that Chess is a relatively simple game, with a simple end-goal.
-After all, it’s just a board with 64 squares and 32 pieces, with a straightforward goal of capturing one piece we call the King.
-Modern applications in contrast have far more complex end-goals and trade-offs, and they exist in constant flux and change compared to game whose biggest change occurred hundreds of years ago.
+After all, it’s just a board with 64 squares and 32 pieces, coupled with a straightforward goal of capturing one piece we call the King.
+Modern applications in contrast have far more complex end-goals and trade-offs, and they exist in constant flux and change compared to game whose biggest change occurred hundreds of years ago, when Castling required two moves.

-In 2007, about a decade after Deep Blue defeated Kasparov, a computer science professor told me:
+In 2004, 7 years after Deep Blue defeated Kasparov, a computer science professor told me:

 Chess while complex, is relatively finite, games like Go have orders of magnitudes more moves and hence impossible for AI to surmount, it’ll require too much memory and compute.
 There will never be a computer that defeats humans at Go.